 Tenant Rights and Responsibilities

-Tenants in the UK are entitled to safe, habitable living conditions.
-Landlords are responsible for meeting fire safety requirements in flats and converted homes.
+As a tenant in the UK, you have the legal right to live in a safe and habitable home.
+Landlords are responsible for meeting fire safety requirements, especially in flats and converted properties.

 Landlord Responsibilities Under UK Law